The Border Canary

 The Border Canary was once nicknamed the

-"Wee Gem" because of it's small compact size.
+"Wee Gem" because of it's small compact size but, ironically is now one of the largest canary birds.

 These canaries get there name from their place